25 Famous Painters Who Shaped the Art World As We Know it

 It’s a shame that the women who created these masterpieces have been lost over the centuries.
 Some of the tapestries are even more spectacular and took even more craftmanship than the oil paintings, but as is the case with many women’s ventures, they never achieved similar acclaim.

-Fortunately, times are changing, and we found more female artists to celebrate as we get into recent art history.
+Fortunately, times are changing, and we have found more female artists to celebrate as we get into recent art history.
 Hopefully, this trend will continue, and the list of famous painters of the 21st century will include an equal number of men and women!

 Thousands of Important and Influential Artists